hreilly/html5blank_salescenter/README.md

 ## So Why Not a Child Theme?

-Because we simply needed the bare-bones structure of HTML5 Blank and would be generating almost all the individual templates, there wouldn't be much of the parent theme left.
+Because we simply needed the bare-bones structure of HTML5 Blank and would be generating almost all the individual templates and CSS, there wouldn't be much of the parent theme left.
 I chose full streamlined control over the future update benefits of a child theme.

 ## Nota Bene: This Was Built for Chrome